CiscoDevNet/terraform-provider-ndfc/docs/index.md

 ### Required

-- `host` (String) NDFC Login credentials - host.
-Enviroment variable `NDFC_HOST` can be used to override the provider configuration.
 - `password` (String, Sensitive) NDFC Login credentials - password.
 Enviroment variable `NDFC_PASSWORD` can be used to override the provider configuration.
+- `url` (String) URL to connect to NDFC - Enviroment variable `NDFC_URL` can be used to override the provider configuration.
 - `username` (String) NDFC Login credentials - user.
 Enviroment variable `NDFC_USER` can be used to override the provider configuration.

 ### Optional